Prenatal Vitamins: Symptoms & Signs

 nutritional deficiencies in pregnancy

-Vitamin D Fatigue, bone pain, mood changes
+Vitamin D Supports calcium absorption and bone health Fatigue, bone discomfort, mood changes

 Signs You May Need to Adjust Your Prenatal Vitamins